cassandracarlos/game-jam/README.md

 # Game Jam!

-We can use this repository to store any recurring assets, documents and in-depth notes on the stages of game development.
+We can use this repository to store any recurring assets, documents and notes on the stages of game development.

 [Skip to Contribution Guide](#how-to-use)